 Last Sat.
 24 Sept.
 2016 at Nanhui, my object of observation was Pale-legged Leaf Warbler, one of the Big 5 Leaf Warblers in the Shanghai region.
 In both spring and autumn, Phylloscopus tenellipes passes through Earth’s greatest city in considerable numbers, giving Shanghai birders ample opportunity to study it.
 A lookalike species, Sakhalin Leaf WarblerP. borealoides, also has been noted in Shanghai.

-In this post, I shall outline the near-impossibility of distinguishing Pale-legged Leaf Warbler from Sakhalin Leaf Warbler on anything but song, and I will show you some of the traits of “Pale-Sak” that set this species pair apart from other leaf warblers.
+In this post, I shall outline the difficulty of distinguishing Pale-legged Leaf Warbler from Sakhalin Leaf Warbler on anything but song, and I will show you some of the traits of “Pale-Sak” that set this species pair apart from other leaf warblers.
 I also have a roundup of the other birds I noted this past Saturday.

 ONLY SONG CAN SAFELY SEPARATE PALE-LEGGED FROM SAKHALIN